THE CATS OF MRS. CALAMARI

 *THE CHILDREN'S MUSEUM OF NEW HAMPSHIRE:

-a permanent, life-size exhibit
+an interactive, life-size exhibit

 *STATE LIBRARY OF LOUISIANA: Highly Recommended Picture Books